Curricula & Guides

 A teacher’s guide that introduces key themes of the exhibition When the Curtain Never Comes Down.
 Each lesson plan focuses on an artist in the exhibition, with accompanying background information, artwork, and resources.
-Each contain questions to spark discussion as well as suggestions for related activities and projects for students meant to extend their learning.
+Each contains questions to spark discussion as well as suggestions for related activities and projects for students meant to extend their learning.
 Includes a glossary and a bibliography.

 A Curriculum Guide for teachers developed in conjunction with the traveling exhibition Self-Taught Genius: Treasures from the American Folk Art Museum.
 It presents information about selected artists and artworks from the exhibition and offers topics for classroom discussion, writing activities, and art projects that introduce the key ideas of the exhibition.
 Includes collection images, lesson plans, a glossary, and a bibliography.

-An educators’ resource that explores aspects of the museum’s quilt collection.
+An educators’ resource that explores aspects of the Museum’s quilt collection.
 Includes collection images, lesson plans, a glossary, and a bibliography.

 Compass: Folk Art in Four Directions

-A curriculum resource organized in conjunction with the museum’s 2012 presentation of the exhibition Compass: Folk Art in Four Directions at the South Street Seaport Museum.
+A curriculum resource organized in conjunction with the Museum’s 2012 presentation of the exhibition Compass: Folk Art in Four Directions at the South Street Seaport Museum.
 It is structured around four themes: Exploration; Social Networking; Shopping; and Wind, Water, and Weather.
 Includes collection images, lesson plans, and a bibliography.